It is the student's responsibility to assemble their committee and then notify the Interdisciplinary Studies program of its members.

 It is never too soon to start thinking about your project/thesis committee.
 There are a few of ways to research potential committee members:

 For more ideas about the process of assembling the committee, consult the Student Handbook.

 Interdisciplinary Studies thesis committees must be composed of three members of the graduate faculty.
 The details of the thesis committee are specified in the University Catalog under the section "AP.6.9.3 Master’s Thesis":

 The master's thesis committee is composed of at least three members of the graduate faculty, at least two of whom must be from the student's department or program.
 [Because all MAIS curricula are interdisciplinary, "student's department or program" is very broadly defined.]
 Faculty who are not members of the graduate faculty or other appropriate persons not affiliated with the university may serve as additional members.
-Committee members are appointed by the chair or director of the academic unit or program, or designee, after consultation with the student's adviser and the student.

 The membership of the project committee is not specified in the University Catalog; it is determined by the Interdisciplinary Studies program.

 The University Catalog defines graduate faculty in section "AP.6 Graduate Policies" as follows:

 The graduate faculty consists of all George Mason University tenured and tenure-track faculty.
 Other Mason faculty members, as well as individuals from outside the university, may be appointed to the graduate faculty by the Provost for a specified duration of time.